Shashwat Dham

-Shashwat Dham (शाश्वतधाम) is a Hindu religious site and tourist destination situated on East West Highway in Devchuli, Nawalpur district.
+Shashwat Dham (शाश्वतधाम) is a Hindu religious site and tourist destination situated on East West Highway in Devchuli, Nawalpur district, in Nepal.
 The dham (religious site) consists of a temple of lord Shiva and a Vedic karmakanda gurukul.
 It has Sri Sri Center for Yoga and Meditation.
 It was constructed by the CG Group.
 The temple is spread over 12 acres of land.

 Architecture

 The main temple is dedicated to Lord Shiva and is known as Ekambareshwor.
 It is modeled in Khajurao-style of architecture.
 The temple is surrounded by pond filled with water of various holy shrines from the Indian subcontinent such as Badrinath, Kedarnath, Muktinath and Pashupatinath.
+The recently build structure includes Sri Sri Center for Yoga, and Vaidik Karmakanda Museum.